 Studies using mice demonstrate how mercury stops cell division in the middle of the process and interferes with cellular migration.
 It binds to DNA, causing interference with chromosome copying and protein production vital to a developing fetus.

-- When men are exposed to mercury on the job, they can bring its toxic effects home to their families.
-The risk of spontaneous abortion is twice as high for women whose husbands are exposed to mercury on the job than the risk to women in the general population.
+- When partners are exposed to mercury on the job, they can bring its toxic effects home to their families.
+The risk of spontaneous abortion is twice as high for people whose partners are exposed to mercury on the job than the risk to women in the general population.

 - Spontaneous abortion and other complications of pregnancy.

 - Menstrual disorders that include severe cramping and heavy bleeding.

 - Mental retardation

 - Weakness of the muscles and reflexes

 - Visual impairment

 - Avoid eating the fish most likely to be contaminated.

 - Eliminate exposure in the workplace if at all possible.